 “The air soft as that of Seville in April, and so fragrant that it was delicious to breathe it” – Christopher Columbus

-A great collection of breathtaking landscapes dotted with wonderful beaches, a cup of sweet Latin vibe melted in the most sensual language, dramatic pueblos reminding of long gone periods, beautiful cities designed by famous artists seems to be the perfect recipe for romance and Spain is the consequence of their combination which gives it the status of one of the most romantic countries alongside France and Italy.
+A great collection of breathtaking landscapes dotted with wonderful beaches, a cup of sweet Latin vibe melted in the most sensual language, dramatic pueblos reminding of long gone periods, beautiful cities designed by famous artists – these are the ideal ingredients for romance, and Spain is the consequence of their combination, which gives it the status of one of the most romantic countries alongside France and Italy.

-Laid in the valley of Guadalquivir River, this charming city seems to be a piece of heaven with its magical narrow streets and dozens of orange trees blossoming in an eternal spring.
+Laid in the valley of Guadalquivir River, this charming city with its magical narrow streets and dozens of orange trees blossoming in an eternal spring, seems to be a little piece of heaven.

 The Royal Alcazar

-A fusion of fascinating styles – Mundejar, Gothic, Renaissance and Baroque, the Alcazar is a delightful attraction of Seville, maybe the most romantic one considering its unfamiliar and timeless allure, its presence in history, the wonderful gardens and its part in the passionate and destructive love story between Pedro I and his mistress, Dona Maria de Padilla.
+A fusion of fascinating styles – Mundejar, Gothic, Renaissance, and Baroque, the Alcazar is a delightful attraction in Seville, maybe the most romantic one considering its unfamiliar and timeless allure, its presence in history, the wonderful gardens, and its part in the passionate and destructive love story between Pedro I and his mistress, Dona Maria de Padilla.

 Plaza de Espana

-Plaza de Espana is an amazing 50.000 square meters semi-circular construction inside Maria Luisa Park, boasting a ground level porch and first-floor consisting in balconies from where visitors can admire the marvelous view.
-In the center of the square there is a great fountain surrounded by a canal – perfect for boating.
+Plaza de Espana is an amazing 50.000 square meters semi-circular construction inside Maria Luisa Park, boasting a ground level porch and a first-floor consisting in balconies from where visitors can admire the marvelous views.
+In the center of the square lies a great fountain surrounded by a canal, which is perfect for boating.

-There’s just something magical about this place and you can’t stand against.
+There’s just something magical about this place and you just can’t stand against it.

-I’ve always thought that Seville must be a flamboyant city, even before taking my first trip to Andalucía but I have never imagined that it could be so beautiful and charismatic.
-Maybe I hadn’t read enough about it or maybe it’s indeed an underrated destination, but I was irremediably captivated by the way Seville has perfectly identified with the image I’ve always had about Spain as a country and about everything Spanish – ruffled colored dresses, brunette ladies wearing red lipstick and flowers in their hair, sunny days, guitar music, good will and Latin flame in its purest form.
+I’ve always thought that Seville has to be a flamboyant city, even before taking my first trip to Andalucía, but I have never imagined that it could be so beautiful and charismatic.
+Maybe I haven’t read enough about it or maybe it’s indeed an underrated destination, but I was irremediably captivated by the way Seville has perfectly identified with the image that I’ve always had about Spain as a country, with all its Spanish – ruffled colored dresses, brunette ladies wearing red lipstick and flowers in their hair, sunny days, guitar music, good will, and Latin flame in its purest form.

-A city like Seville doesn’t fit in an article, no matter how complex the item would be, it might not be entirely revealed in a thousand articles and photos but I still enjoy sharing my lovely memories about it and I will probably continue writing about more interesting things that I’ve seen and learned during my stay in the beautiful city of Seville.
+A city like Seville doesn’t fit in an article, no matter how complex the post would be, it might not be entirely revealed in a thousand of articles and photos, but I still enjoy sharing my lovely memories about it and I will probably continue writing about many other interesting things that I’ve seen and learned during my stay in the beautiful city of Seville.